PradeepDevK/Javascript_mapping/README.md

 # Javascript_mapping
-This project is about JS Mapping
+This project is about JS Object Mapping